cube3power/atsd/api/meta/entity-group/add-entities.md

 ### Response

-If createEntities is false, and the request contains a non-existing entity, the following error will be raised:
+If `createEntities` is `false`, and the request contains a non-existing entity, the following error will be raised:

 ```json
 {"error":"com.axibase.tsd.service.DictionaryNotFoundException: ENTITY not found for name: 'e-111'"}